Last Updated on 4 months by traveldrafts

 #41 Portugal has a vast ATM network.
 You shouldn’t have problems finding ATMs and withdrawing money anywhere in the country.
 However, note that some smaller stores and restaurants won’t accept credit cards because they have to pay heavy fees for using them.

 #42 Moreover, the ATMs don’t charge fees for withdrawing money, which is excellent!
-However, note that your bank may charge you for it…
+However, please note that your bank may charge you for this service.

-Important note: in the last few years, there has been an increase in EuroNET ATMs.
-One of the things to know before traveling to Portugal is that these charge a considerable withdrawal fee.
-I would never use them, as there are so many ATMs everywhere in Portugal (more than 55 000).
+Important note: In the last few years, there has been an increase in EuroNET ATMs.
+One of the things to know before traveling to Portugal is that they charge a considerable withdrawal fee.
+I would never use them, as there are numerous ATMs throughout Portugal (over 55,000).

 #43 Continental Portugal has only three international airports in Porto, Lisbon, and Faro.
-However, all of these receive many low-cost flights from Europe, which makes a trip to Portugal easy and on a budget.
+However, all of these destinations receive many low-cost flights from Europe, making a trip to Portugal easy and affordable.

-#44 Portugal has a good public transport network, particularly in the biggest and most touristy destinations.
+#44 Portugal has a well-developed public transport network, particularly in its largest and most touristy destinations.
 Most major towns have train stations, and every town has buses.
 Porto and Lisbon have subways that should make your life much easier!

 #45 However, if you have limited time and want to travel around (particularly in the countryside), we strongly advise renting a car.
 Portugal is a pretty small country, and on a weeklong road trip, you may be able to cover most of continental Portugal.
 It’s also much cheaper if you travel as a group of 4 or 5 people.

 We drive on the right side of the road (the wheel on the left).
-Also, when renting a car, be aware whether it’s manual or automatic.
+Also, when renting a car, be aware of whether it’s a manual or automatic transmission.
 Like in most of the other European countries, the majority of cars are manual.
 If you can’t drive a stick shift, ask your rental company for an automatic.

 #46 It’s reasonably easy to drive in Portugal.
 However, you should note that Portuguese tend to be nervous behind the wheel and sometimes do silly things.
 Nothing that should keep you from driving; just be careful and drive by the rules, and you should be fine.